-> Leftovers are yummy if they've been stored, covered in the fridge.
-Simply microwave until piping hot again and enjoy.
+Leftovers are yummy if they've been stored, covered in the fridge.
+Simply microwave (affiliate link) until piping hot again and enjoy.
 A small scoop next to poached or scrambled eggs is a delightful addition to the standard breakfast.

-> If you've made this Cheesy Baked Potato with Bacon, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Cheesy Baked Potato with Bacon, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 - 2 slices center cut bacon, cut into ¼-inch strips